 This elegant airport opened in 1928 on not even 70 acres of land and look at how large they are now.
 Such an amazing success story as much as it is beautiful.
 They were the first airport in New York City to serve passengers.
 Although Newark Liberty has had some back and forth tug of war games as to who owns it and who doesn’t but the airport has pulled together and become one of the largest and busiest in the United states today.

 Perhaps though the most amazing attribute about this airport is that it has not always been named Newark Liberty International Airport.
 No, it was once named Newark International Airport.
 So why the name change?
 Well on September 11th, 2001 as we all know, United Airlines Flight 93 was hijacked while on route from Newark, so Newark International decided to pay its respects and changed its name to Newark Liberty in honor of the 9/11 attack and also to landmark the Statue of Liberty which is only 7 miles east from this airport.

-Newark, NJ features museums like the Newark Museum, which features 80 galleries of science and art, a tiny zoo, planetarium, the caf’, and auditorium, a garden, and a Ballantine house.
+Newark features museums like the Newark Museum which features 80 galleries of science and art, a tiny zoo, planetarium and a Ballantine house.
 You can stroll around the Military Park where you’ll find the Wars of America Monument.
-You may attend the Symphony hall, an NHL game with the NJ Devils at the Prudential Center.
+You may attend the Symphony hall and an NHL game with the NJ Devils at the Prudential Center.

 EWR Airport Facts